th-we/deskflow-wiki/Running-on-macOS.md

 4. If you don't see ` deskflow`, you may also need to:
   - Open the bundle: `open /Applications/Deskflow.app/Contents/MacOS/`
-  - Drag the `deskflow` binary to the accessibility window.
+  - Drag all of the `deskflow*` binaries to the accessibility window.

 # Use `anchore/quill` (unconfirmed)